-I switch on the news radio in my quarters as I reconfigure my quarters for homeside accommodation these next couple of rayspans.
+I switch on the news radio and set to work reconfiguring my quarters for homeside accommodation these next couple of rayspans.

 “The protracted case of Haida Koval versus the Ministry of Health has been dismissed by the Appellate Court after its narrowly-approved referral from the Klatching ten gyres ago.
-Haida’s lawyers allege that their client was denied health coverage on the basis of their gender identity.
-The Government maintains that it does not cover the costs of follow-up surgical care once initiated from a private source, such as from the Republic.
+Haida’s lawyers allege their client was denied health coverage on the basis of their gender identity.
+The government maintains it does not cover the costs of follow-up surgical care from a private source, such as from for-profit Republican clinics.
 In a brief opinion, Judge Vinerva Hakon stated that Haida had no standing to sue the government for redress in a private matter.”

 This past decade in Sibylean politics has been nightmarish.

-I know that Her Majesty has no interest in imposing restrictions on trade like some radicals in the Regning and the Klatching insist.
+I know Her Majesty has no interest in imposing restrictions on trade like some radicals in the Regning and the Klatching insist.
 We need agricultural imports from Maridea to feed our growing population.
-But in the simmering socioeconomic upheaval of closer trade relations with the other nations of The Bary, the government has failed to acknowledge what has been true since long before détente.
-We transgender folk exist and have always existed, on Sibyl and elsewhere.
-Despite that fact, there has been no legal movement on increasing access to the generally common resources we request.
-Not even in our largely planned economy where citizens are supposed to be taken care of.
-After all, why would an ages-old matriarchy want to recognize such extreme physiological changes in its inferior citizenry?
+But in the simmering socioeconomic upheaval of closer trade relations with the other nations of The Bary, the government has failed to acknowledge what has been true since long before the détente.
+We transgender people exist and have always existed, on Sibyl and elsewhere.
+Despite that fact, there has been no legal movement on increasing access to the otherwise common resources we request; not even in our largely planned economy, where citizens are supposed to be taken care of.
+After all, why would an age-old matriarchy want to recognize such extreme physiological changes in its inferior citizenry?